Parents, grandparents and kids enjoy a wide variety of activities during visits Here are a few suggestions for a family vacation:

 Numerous activities such as horse shows, festivals, the wool market and the famous Roof Top Rodeo are scheduled at the Fairgrounds through the summer months.

-Rent a movie in town and watch it "at home" on the DVD/VCR player in your cottage or room.
+Rent a movie in town at one of the kiosks and watch it "at home" on the DVD/VCR player in your cottage or room.
 Estes has a modern three-screen cinema that's open all year and an historic movie house open during the summer months.